OH Consultant

 Timber Floor Sanding & Polishing SWMS

 SWMS template for timber floor sanding & polishing.
 Covers Drum sander, edger, dust extraction.
-8-state AU coverage, CIH-reviewed editable DOCX delivered within 24 hours of payment.
+8-state AU coverage, CIH-reviewed editable DOCX, available as an instant download.

 βš–οΈWHS Regulation 2025 & Codes of Practice β€” legally binding from 1 July 2026 (s26A)